Dear P-12 teachers, school leaders, community members and history stakeholders

 To join your ACT HTA simply complete one of the following –

 Option 1.
-If you / your school / institution want to apply and pay with credit card or paypal go back to the main menu of our web site, click Membership, then choose the option that suits you and follow the steps.
+If you / your school / institution want to apply and pay with credit card or go to the main menu of this site, click Membership, then choose the option that suits you following the steps.

 Option 2.
-If you wish to transfer money from a bank account, go back to the mail menu of our web site, click Contact, then choose the ACT HTA Treasurer (Daniel) and state your full name, school and request for the very simple and easy 1 page application (takes only a few minutes to complete) for us to send to you.
+If you wish to transfer money from a bank account, go to the mail menu of this site, click Contact, then choose the ACT HTA Treasurer (Daniel) and give your email, full name ad school so we can send you the application .

-We will add you to the exclusive email lists so you will be aware of everything going on, including members-only PL, networking and new resource launches, comand much, much more!
+We will add you to the exclusive email lists so you will be aware of everything going on, including members-only PL, networking and new resource launches and much more!

 Matthew and Daniel